- Renewable Energy

 - Planning and Zoning

-Sara C. Bronin (formerly Galvan) is a licensed architect and licensed attorney whose scholarly research examines property, land use, historic preservation, green building, and renewable energy law.
+Sara C. Bronin (formerly Galvan) is an architect and attorney whose scholarly research examines property, land use, historic preservation, green building, and renewable energy law.
 Overarching all of her work is a focus on the way the law can facilitate economically and environmentally sustainable American cities.
 Professor Bronin has become one of the foremost scholars in two rapidly evolving areas of law: historic preservation and renewable energy (including microgrids).
 She has been honored for her contributions to the legal profession by being elected to membership to the American Law Institute, the leading independent organization working to improve the law.
 Through the ALI, she is coordinating the land use (and other portions) of the forthcoming Fourth Restatement of Property.
 In addition to her teaching responsibilities, she currently serves as faculty director for the Law School’s Center for Energy and Environmental Law.
 Professor Bronin received bachelor degrees in architecture and Plan II liberal arts honors from the University of Texas, a master’s degree in economic and social history from the University of Oxford – which she attended as a Rhodes Scholar – and a law degree from Yale Law School.